openebs/openebs/k8s/hyperconverged/tutorial-configure-openebs-gke.md

 cd openebs/k8s
 ```

 Setup the kubectl to run in admin context.
-(See Appendix below for creating an admin context in GCP).
+[See Appendix below for creating an admin context in GCP](https://github.com/openebs/openebs/blob/master/k8s/hyperconverged/tutorial-configure-openebs-gke.md#setting-kubernetes-cluster-admin-context).
 The below command will prompt for username/password.
 Provide username as "admin" and password for the admin can be obtained from : Google Cloud Platform -> Container Engine -> (cluster) -> Show Credentials
 ```
 kubectl config use-context demo-openebs03 kubectl apply -f openebs-operator.yaml